·

 For reference, the yarn used in the photo tutorial is Malabrigo Silky Merino in color Green-Grey.

-Joining Seamlessly in the Round
+Make a Seamless Join in the Round

-And that brings us to the end of this knitting in the round tutorial.
+That brings us to the end of this knitting in the round tutorial.
 I hope you feel more confident to pick up a pair of circular needles and begin knitting!
-Let me know if you have any questions below in the comments section.

 circular knitting needles